laurawpaaby/NLP23_exam_BERT/README.md

 Now the classification performance of the model prior to and post fine-tuning can be compared.

-## 3. Intergrated Gradients (IG) and Differentials 🔦🔦🔦🔦
+## 3. Integrated Gradients (IG) and Differentials 🔦🔦🔦🔦

 ### Step 3.0: IG from nb-BERT-large Prior to Fine-tuning
-We extract the _Intergrated Gradients_ from the nb-BERT-large model prior to fine-tuning.
+We extract the _Integrated Gradients_ from the nb-BERT-large model prior to fine-tuning.
 To execute this step, run the [`IG/IG_pretrained.ipynb`](https://github.com/laurawpaaby/NLP23_exam_BERT/blob/main/IG/IG_pretrained.ipynb).

 ### Step 3.1: IG from nb-BERT-large Post Fine-tuning
-We extract the _Intergrated Gradients_ from the nb-BERT-large model post fine-tuning.
+We extract the _Integrated Gradients_ from the nb-BERT-large model post fine-tuning.
 Thus, the at checkpoint-174 is loaded and used for the extraction.
 To execute this step, run the [`IG/IG_nbl_FT.ipynb`](https://github.com/laurawpaaby/NLP23_exam_BERT/blob/main/IG/IG_nbl_FT.ipynb).

 ### Step 3.2: IG Differentials
-We find the _Intergrated Gradients Differentials_ by substracting the absolute values found by the model prior to fine-tuning from the ones found post fine-tuning.
+We find the _Integrated Gradients Differentials_ by substracting the absolute values found by the model prior to fine-tuning from the ones found post fine-tuning.
 This is done for male and female predictions respectively and visualised.
 To execute this step, run the [`IG/IG_DIFFERENTIALS.ipynb`](https://github.com/laurawpaaby/NLP23_exam_BERT/blob/main/IG/IG_DIFFERENTIALS.ipynb).